 It really depends on what you’re comfortable with, and how complicated your finances are.
 I work only as an individual/sole proprietor, and most of my income is from independent contractor work.
 Any other income I have might be from dividends and investments, or buying and selling stocks.
 I am also single (okay–now you know!) without children.
 Therefore, my tax returns are easier to file.

 Many have jobs as a regular employee, or they have family situations that complicate taxes for them.
-Others own businesses, live abroad, have irrevocable trusts, or trade on foreign exchanges.
+Others own businesses, live abroad, have irrevocable trusts, or traded on foreign exchanges.
 All of these things require extra forms and due diligence.
 While tax software can guide you through these situations, sometimes the verbiage is not easy to understand.
 If you choose to file your taxes as a business, you should definitely get some expert advice, especially if you’re new to it.

 Reputable nationwide firms specializing in tax preparation usually have seasoned agents.
 On the other hand, there are individuals who do not work under a firm and are preparing taxes for a fee.
 It must be said–please check on the person who is preparing your taxes, especially if you are paying him or her money.
 The IRS website lists tax return preparers for your benefit.